xyproto/orbiton/README.md

 ## Quick start

-With Go 1.17, `o` can be installed in this way:
+With Go 1.17 or later, `o` can be installed like this:

     go install github.com/xyproto/o@latest